Book cover

 Here are some questions and clarifications on A/B testing.

 Can I test more than two variations?
 Yes, the methodology we explained adapts to more than two versions.
-Just divide the accesses into three random groups, for example, if you want to test three versions of a system.
+Just divide the traffic into three random groups, for example, if you want to test three versions of a system.
 These tests, with more than one treatment, are called A/B/n tests.

 Can I conclude the A/B test early if it shows the expected gain?
 No, this is a common and serious mistake.
-If the sample size is 200,000 users, the test—for each group—can only be concluded when we reach this number of users, to ensure statistical significance.
-A potential mistake developers make when beginning to use A/B testing is to conclude the test on the first day the expected gain is reached, without testing the rest of the sample.
+If the predetermined sample size is 200,000 users, the test—for each group—can only be concluded when we reach this number of users, to ensure statistical significance.
+A common mistake developers make when beginning to use A/B testing is to conclude the test on the first day the expected gain is reached, without testing the rest of the sample.

 What is an A/A test?
 It’s a test in which both the control and treatment groups execute the same version of the system.
 Therefore, assuming a 95% statistical confidence, they should almost always fail, as version A cannot be better than itself.
 A/A tests are recommended for validating the procedures and methodological decisions followed in an A/B test.
 Some authors even recommend not starting A/B tests before performing A/A tests (link).
-If the A/A tests do not fail, we should debug the test setup until we discover the root cause leading to the conclusion that version A is better than itself.
+If the A/A tests do not fail, we should debug the test setup until we discover the root cause leading to the incorrect conclusion that version A is better than itself.

 Bibliography